 James Madison University (Madison) was established as an all-women’s teacher’s school in 1908 and named to honor to honor the fourth United States president.
 The school’s campus in the Shenandoah Valley is home to approximately 22,550 students.
 James Madison University became a coeducational school in the mid-1960s.

 3. Bellevue University

-Bellevue University offers a BS in Intelligence and Security Studies that requires students to complete a total of 127 semester units to graduate, of which the major in intelligence requires 36 major classes plus 54 credits of electives.
-Bellevue University’s best degrees for intelligence analysis includes classes in ethical controversies in security & intelligence, introduction to geostrategy, essentials in strategic thought, and radical religion and political extremism, to name a few.
+Bellevue University offers a BS in Intelligence and Security Studies that requires students to complete a total of 127-semester units to graduate, of which the major in intelligence requires 36 major classes plus 54 credits of electives.
+Bellevue University’s best degrees for intelligence analysis include classes in ethical controversies in security & intelligence, introduction to geostrategy, essentials in strategic thought, and radical religion and political extremism, to name a few.
 Students can opt for a sub=specialization in comparative politics and international relations.

 Bellevue University (BU) was founded in 1966 but withdrew rapid growth to become the state’s fourth-largest school in about a decade.
 Currently, Bellevue University’s suburban campus (and online platform) is home to about 10,250 students.
 Bellevue University also operates a professional center in nearby Omaha.